Andy7589/reading-notes/read02.md

 text and can be used to build websites with.
 It can be downloaded and installed or can be found online.

 **What Features should I be looking for?**
+1. Code completion
+2. Syntax highlighting
+3. A nice variety of themes (to reduce eye strain and fatigue)
+4.